jonathantemplin/LinnMemorialLecture2017/index.md

 ---
-title       : From Research to the Classroom (and Back) - Bettering Assessment Practice and Policy subtitle    : Robert L. Linn Memorial Lecture author      : Jonathan Templin, Ph.D. job         : Professor, Department of Educational Psychology, University of Kansas
+title       : From Research to the Classroom (and Back)':' Bettering Assessment Practice and Policy subtitle    : Robert L. Linn Memorial Lecture author      : Jonathan Templin, Ph.D. job         : Professor, Department of Educational Psychology, University of Kansas